glouppe/info8010-deep-learning/lecture10.md

 class: middle

+Uncertainty refers to epistemic situations involving imperfect or unknown information.
+It applies to predictions of future events, to physical measurements that are already made, or to the unknown.

+Uncertainty arises in partially observable or stochastic environments, as well as due to ignorance, indolence, or both.meteorology, ecology and information science.

+---

+class: middle

 .italic[Case 1].
-First assisted driving .bold[fatality] in May 2016: Perception system mistook trailer's white side for bright sky.
+First assisted driving fatality in May 2016: Perception system mistook trailer's white side for bright sky.

 .grid[
 .kol-2-3[.center.width-100[![](figures/lec10/crash.png)]]